The Human Stain: Synopsis

 After the war he studies at New York University and lives in Greenwich Village.
 When he introduces a white girlfriend to his family and they realize he is "passing", his brother cuts him off from the family.
 Silk marries Iris, a non-religious Jewish woman, and has four children.
 His wife and children are unaware of his ancestry; he invents a Jewish background and tells them he's unable to get in touch with his few living relatives.

 A successful academic career in classics leads to his position of dean, where he raises the faculty's standards by forcing out less academically accomplished professors.
 Decades later, he returns to teaching and is accused of racism as described above.

-Sometime after his approach to Zuckerman, Silk loses most contact with the people other than Faunia who he is on good terms with, including his children and Zuckerman.
+Some time after his approach to Zuckerman, Silk loses most contact with the people other than Faunia whom he is on good terms with, including his children and Zuckerman.
 In November, Silk and Faunia Farley are killed in a car accident, which Zuckerman suspects was caused by Farley's jealous and abusive ex-husband Lester Farley, a Vietnam War veteran suffering from post-traumatic stress disorder.
 At Silk's funeral, his sister Ernestine reveals his secret to Zuckerman.
 The novel ends with an encounter between Les Farley and Zuckerman, who is en route to New Jersey to have dinner with the Silk family.

 Especially in the second half of the novel, there are scenes detailing the thoughts and feelings of other characters, notably Faunia, Les Farley, and Delphine Roux, Silk's main antagonist at Athena.
 Zuckerman gives his sources for some conversations at which he was not present, but he also says, "I imagine.
 I am forced to imagine. [...]
 It is my job.
 It's now all I do."

 Background

 The Human Stain is set in 1998 in the United States, during the period of President Bill Clinton's impeachment hearings and scandal over Monica Lewinsky.
-It is the third of Roth's postwar novels that take on large social themes.
+It is the third of Roth's novels that take on large social themes.

 Roth described in a 2012 piece for The New Yorker how his novel was inspired by an event in the life of his friend Melvin Tumin, a "professor of sociology at Princeton for some thirty years."
 Tumin was subject to a "witch hunt" but was ultimately found blameless in a matter involving use of allegedly racial language concerning two African American students.